GoogleCloudPlatform/data-science-on-gcp/09_cloudml/README.md

     ```
     ./train_cloud.sh bucket-name region-name
     ```
-  This will take 2-3 hours.
+  This will take about 1.5 hours.
 * Deploy the trained model to Cloud ML Engine:
     ```
     ./deploy_model.sh bucket-name region-name